WordPress/gutenberg/packages/data/README.md

 not change because the dependency is just the currency.

-When data is only used in an event callback, the data should not be retrieved on render, so it may be useful to get the selectors function instead.
+When data is only used in an event callback, the data should not be retrieved on render, so you need to use useSelectors instead.
+For backwards compatibility only, this function still supports getting the selectors by passing a store.

 **Don't use `useSelect` this way when calling the selectors in the render function because your component won't re-render on a data change.**